 Initially, it must be clear that like all organic material, the wood undergoes degradation and changes over time and much more when it is installed outdoors.

-For the construction of a wooden deck floor we can use two different types of species:
+For the construction and Maintenance Of Wood Decks Floors we can use two different types of species:

 Softwoods such as Insigne pine, impregnated pine, and Eucalyptus in any of its variants, Pink, White, Grandis.